Thomas Bucci

 janetsutherlandart.com

-A graduate of the Cooper Union School of Art, Janet began her career illustrating for the Crown Publishing Group and Macmillan Publishers in New York.
-Over the past two decades, she has earned numerous awards as a landscape painter.
-She is a juried artist member of the North Shore Arts Association, Gloucester, MA, and the Rockport Art Association & Museum, Rockport, MA.
-Her work is represented by the DeLouise Studio, also in Rockport, and Roux & Cyr International Fine Art in Portland, ME, and is in the collections of both US and European art buyers.
+A graduate of the Cooper Union School of Art, Janet began her career illustrating for the Crown Publishing Group and Macmillan Publishers in NYC.
+A juried artist member of Oil Painters of America, Rockport Art Association & Museum, and the North Shore Arts Association, she has earned numerous awards as a landscape painter.
+Her work is represented by the Sidoti Gallery of Fine Arts, Rockport, Massachusetts and the Charles Fine Arts Gallery, Gloucester, Massachusetts, and is in the collections of both U.S. and European art buyers.
+She lives on the north shore of Massachusetts.

 Greta Van Campen